Editor’s note: Looking for our most updated list of best writing websites? Here’s our list for 2021.

 No matter what kind of fiction you write, Re:Fiction welcomes you.
 This site offers resources to help you at all stages, from getting better at writing to publishing to marketing and building your platform.
 It also offers multiple scholarships for professional editing and critiques each month on manuscripts of up to 5,000 words.

 Post you’ll like: 6 Tricks to Make You Better at Self-Editing

 What do all successful writers have in common?
 Practice.
 At The Write Practice, Joe Bunting and his team help you develop your writing rhythm and grow into your voice and identity as a writer.

 Post you’ll like: 10 Secrets to Write Better Stories

 Tweetspeak Poetry is the go-to site for “the best in poetry and poetic things.”
 Here, readers and writers alike can indulge in beautiful poetry, writing workshops, book clubs and more.
 This is also a great place to find resources for teaching poetry.

-Writer Mandy Wallace believes that when it comes to writing, you can’t wait to become inspired or for luck to strike.
-Just “Show up, shut up, and write,” and sooner or later it will all come together.
+Writer Mandy Wallace believes you can’t wait to become inspired or for luck to strike.
+Just “Show up, shut up and write,” and sooner or later it will all come together.
 Wallace’s blog documents the writing lessons she’s learned and offers practical guides for upgrading your own writing.

 Authors Angela Ackerman and Becca Puglisi are dedicated to creating one-of-a-kind resources that writers will actually use.
-Their books and blog posts focus on helping writers become better storytellers, and their One Stop For Writers library is teeming with tools for planning, researching and writing your book.
+Their books and blog posts focus on helping writers become better storytellers.

 Just like their characters during perilous times, writers must weather the storm of their profession — and shifting industry tides.
 Run by a group of authors, the Writers In The Storm blog provides inspiration and tips for writers during all stages of the process.